-- MUST score of two or more high risk, treatment indicated.4 - Where dietary advice alone is unlikely to achieve an improvement in intake (e.g. in those with a disease-related severely limited appetite). - Dietary advice and food fortification have been adequately tried for at least four weeks and there has been no progress towards the goal set.
+- MUST score of two or more high risk, treatment indicated.4 - Dietary advice and food fortification have been followed appropriately and adequately for at least four weeks and there has been no progress towards the goal set.

 Patients must additionally meet the relevant ACBS criteria to be eligible for an NHS prescription for any of the ONS products recommended in this guideline.
-Different approved ACBS conditions may apply to different products.8
+Different approved ACBS conditions may apply to different products.9

-For specific disease-related malnutrition requiring additional vitamin supplementation, the relevant ACBS criteria8 would apply.
+For specific disease-related malnutrition requiring additional vitamin supplementation, the relevant ACBS criteria9 would apply.
 Very few vitamin supplements are ACBS listed and so patients not meeting ACBS criteria should be advised to purchase these supplements over the counter as part of self care.

-Requirements should be checked for the particular ONS product(s) prescribed to ensure the patient is eligible to receive them on an NHS prescription.8 Patients who do not meet ACBS prescribing criteria should be offered advice on how to prepare homemade nourishing foods and drinks and purchase nutritional supplements over the counter if they wish to do so.
+Requirements should be checked for the particular ONS product(s) prescribed to ensure the patient is eligible to receive them on an NHS prescription.9 Patients who do not meet ACBS prescribing criteria should be offered advice on how to prepare homemade nourishing foods and drinks and purchase nutritional supplements over the counter if they wish to do so.

-Please note COVID 19 is not listed as an ACBS criteria and therefore patients suffering or recovering from COVID should not be prescribed an oral nutritional supplement unless they have a MUST score of more than 2 and also meet the ACBS criteria for prescribing.
+COVID 19 is not listed as an ACBS criteria and therefore patients suffering or recovering from COVID should not be prescribed an oral nutritional supplement unless they have a MUST score of more than 2 and also meet the ACBS criteria for prescribing.